 Said Cardinals center fielder Jim Edmonds, who had been Finley’s teammate with the Angels: “He’s the ultimate workhorse.
 He’s one of the best professionals I’ve ever seen.
 When you play a big game, you want him to have the ball.”

 His pitching was only part of the story.
-Finley doubled to left off Josh Fogg in the fourth and scored the go-ahead run on second baseman Fernando Vina’s single.
+Finley doubled to left off Josh Fogg in the fourth and scored the go-ahead run on Fernando Vina’s single.
 The double was Finley’s first hit in 27 big-league at-bats.
 Boxscore

-Eight days later, July 29, 2002, Jocketty swung a deal for Rolen, acquiring the third baseman, along with pitcher Doug Nickles and cash, from the Phillies for infielder Placido Polanco and pitchers Mike Timlin and Bud Smith.
+Eight days later, July 29, 2002, Jocketty swung a deal for Rolen, acquiring the third baseman, along with pitcher Doug Nickle and cash, from the Phillies for infielder Placido Polanco and pitchers Mike Timlin and Bud Smith.

 In an interview with CNNSI.com, Sports Illustrated baseball writer Tom Verducci said, “The Cardinals were already the team to beat in the Central and Rolen just solidifies that.
 He’s going to love playing in St. Louis.
 He’s the perfect player for that town.”